IBM/dap-blueprint/Deploy.md

 1. Verify the new bitcoin is available within the new user's wallet.

 1. After testing, please send the remaining bitcoin back to the faucet site where the bitcoin originated.
-If you obtain an `Insufficent Funds` error then the amount you are sending doesn't have enough to include the transaction fee.
-See https://live.blockcypher.com/btc-testnet/ for current transaction feeds on the bitcoin testnet.
+To return all funds from the wallet to an address, use the `!` as the amount.